mswhitby/computer_science_fundamentals_2023/journal_examples.md

 # Markdown Language Guide

 ## Creating A Heading
 To create a heading, add a hashtag (#) in front of a word or phrase.
 The number of hashtags you use should correspond to the heading level.
-For example, to create a heading level three (<h3>), use three hashtags (e.g., ### My Header).
+For example, to create a heading level three, use three hashtags (e.g., ### My Header).

-## Creating A Link
 | Description     | Example              | Syntex         |
 | --------------- | -------------------- | -------------- |
 | Heading level 1 | <h1>Heading 1</h1> | `# Heading 1`  |